brandonc/bootlegger/README.md

 Open the `Add-Ons > Publish via Bootlegger > Configure` action and type in the host URL for the backend as well as the secret you established during setup.

-## Server
+## api & worker Installation

-A node (express) API server that downloads and transforms a Google spreadsheet, uploading the resulting JSON documents to S3.
+A node (express) API server that queues a job and a node (faktory) worker that downloads and transforms a Google spreadsheet, uploading the resulting JSON documents to S3.

-## Installation (Digital Ocean + Docker)
+#### On Digital Ocean

-The easiest way to deploy the API server is using docker on a cloud provider such as digitalocean.
-In this example, we'll create a new droplet called bootlegger-api then build and run the API server on it.
-Make sure you have docker installed locally before beginning the installation and your working directory is the "api" folder where this README is found.
+The easiest way to deploy the cluster is using docker on a cloud provider such as digitalocean.
+In this example, we'll create a new droplet called bootlegger-cluster then build and run the containers on it.
+Make sure you have docker installed locally before beginning the installation and your working directory is the root folder where this README is found.

 **Create the docker host droplet**